MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/select-element.md

 ---
-title: "SelectElement in Unified Service Desk for Dynamics 365 Customer Engagement apps| MicrosoftDocs"
+title: "SelectElement in Unified Service Desk | MicrosoftDocs"
 description: "Learn about SelectElement in Unified Service Desk to search for a named control on the HTML page." ms.custom:
   - dyn365-USD